 Whatever the specific circumstances are surrounding the loss of your loved one, our compassionate attorneys will answer your questions and offer guidance regarding your legal options.
 We are ready to advise and assist you during this difficult time.

-A wrongful death lawsuit is a civil lawsuit filed by the close family of the deceased who has been killed as a result of negligence or misconduct on the part of another.
+A wrongful death lawsuit is a civil lawsuit filed by the close family of the deceased who have been killed as a result of negligence or misconduct on the part of another.
 A wrongful death claim may be appropriate in any accident in which the victim would have been entitled to file a personal injury claim if he or she had survived.

 Wrongful death lawsuits seek compensation for the various types of losses incurred such as unanticipated medical bills, funeral costs, loss of income and retirement benefits, and the pain and suffering of the survivors.